EWSC Project Reports

 Here are a list of all the EWSC project reports so far, listed in chronological order.
 Each project report has been produced by an EWSC project member as part of the individual ‘Enabling Actions’ that make up the EWSC project.

-Community-led stewardship models: Research insights
+Community-led stewardship: Research insights

-This workstream explored the concept of community-based stewardship, specifically focusing on the stewardship of water-related assets in new developments.
+• This workstream explored the concept of community-based stewardship, specifically focusing on the stewardship of water-related assets in new developments.

 It uncovered insights on the challenges and barriers associated with implementing community stewardship, and developed approaches for overcoming these – leading to the development of a Blueprint for water stewardship for use at different stages of community development.

-This report sets out a rationale and evidence to the Independent Water Commission (IWC) on the need for a more concerted approach to both harvesting and using rainwater beneficially where it falls, and likewise infiltrating, storing and slowing it to reduce flood risk and pollution from overloaded combined sewer networks and contaminated runoff from highways and other hard surfaces.
+• This report sets out a rationale and evidence to the Independent Water Commission (IWC) on the need for a more concerted approach to both harvesting and using rainwater beneficially where it falls, and likewise infiltrating, storing and slowing it to reduce flood risk and pollution from overloaded combined sewer networks and contaminated runoff from highways and other hard surfaces.

-The case for water smart housing
+The case for water smart housing: economic and public perspective analysis

-This economic analysis by Public First estimates the proportion of planned homes that could be delayed by a lack of water capacity in the southeast and east of England, and the potential knock-on impact to the economy over the next five years.
+• This economic analysis by Public First estimates the proportion of planned homes that could be delayed by a lack of water capacity in the southeast and east of England, and the potential knock-on impact to the economy over the next five years.

 Public perspectives around water scarcity and reuse were explored through an anonymous online survey of over 4,000 people across the UK.